GeorgeCiesinski/custom-drupal-docs/docs/drupal-sites.md

 ### Additional Roles

 Various roles can be created on the site.
 These roles can be named anything you want, and the permissions for each role can be customized in many ways.
 For example, it is possible what content an account can see, edit, create and delete.
 There is much more to the permissions system, so to get a thorough understanding of it, it is necessary to dig into the official Drupal docs.

+To see the specific roles which were created on the various Drupal sites, please visit the **Roles** section in the Specific Documentation for that particular site.

 Learn more about [Managing User Accounts](https://www.drupal.org/docs/user_guide/en/user-chapter.html).